Frequently Asked Questions

 Are my personal details safe?

-Yes – We adhere to Good Clinical Practice guidelines (GCP) and the National Privacy Principles.
-Your personal details are never disclosed to any third party, nor are they used during the data analysis phase.
+Yes – We adhere to Good Clinical Practice guidelines (GCP), the National Privacy Principles & privacy requirements as required by the Human Research Ethics Committee.
+Your personal details are never disclosed to any third party (unless required by law), nor are they used during the data analysis phase.

 All data is de-identified before any analysis occurs.